mhdl1991/InterestRates/README.md

 and to analyse and see if there's a link between these and deposits in a bank.

 However, they were the ones promising to provide the deposits data, so until they do I may just try and see if I can predict interest rates using some of this info instead.

+Inside this folder are some scripts which scrape data from PDFs downloaded from the State Bank of Pakistan website (speficically the Economic data section)